Entropy and heat kernel bounds on a Ricci flow background: Introduction

 In Section~\ref{sec_variance_parab_nbhd} we introduce the concept of $P^*$-parabolic neighborhoods, which are defined using the $W_1$-Wasserstein distance of conjugate heat kernel measures. $P^*$-parabolic neighborhoods are similar to conventional parabolic neighborhoods, but are better behaved and in some sense more natural in the absence of curvature bounds.
 We will see that $P^*$-parabolic neighborhoods and conventional parabolic neighborhoods share many useful properties.
 Moreover, given local curvature bounds, both are comparable to one another.
 We will also prove a volume bound and a covering lemma for $P^*$-parabolic neighborhoods.

 In Section~\ref{sec_eps_reg} we combine several of our results obtained so far to prove an $\eps$-regularity theorem of the form

 where the latter denotes the two-sided parabolic ball around $(x,t)$ of radius $r$.
-This is an improvement of a result of Hein and Naber \cite{Hein-Naber-14}, as it does not require any global entropy bound.
+This is an improvement of a result of Hein and Naber \cite{Hein-Naber-14}, as it does not require any global scalar curvature or entropy bound.

 In Section~\ref{sec_Poincare} we extend an $L^2$-Poincar\'e inequality due to Hein and Naber \cite{Hein-Naber-14} to any exponent $p \geq 1$.
 This $L^p$-Poincar\'e inequality will be of the form

 In Section~\ref{sec_hypercontractive}, we prove a hypercontractivity estimate for solutions to the heat equation with on a Ricci flow background that is equipped with a conjugate heat kernel measure.